← Back to Library

 Element Relationship: Generates Day Master, same polarity

 The eccentric mentor.
 Piān Yìn is knowledge from unconventional sources — esoteric studies, self-taught expertise, alternative wisdom.
 It provides support, but with strings attached or unpredictable conditions.
-Often associated with mystical ability, loneliness, and intellectual isolation.
+It is often associated with unusual insight, solitude, and intellectual distance.

-Occultists, data scientists, niche researchers, alternative healers, codebreakers.
+Researchers, data scientists, niche specialists, esoteric studies, codebreakers.

 Psychological Pattern

-"My knowledge comes from sources others cannot access."
+"My knowledge comes from unusual sources."
 The outsider-scholar.

 References: Yuan Hai Zi Ping 《渊海子平》; Shen Feng Tong Hui 《神峰通考》; Zi Ping Zhen Quan 《子平真诠》